 If a syndicated offering is held, Griffin Financial will serve as sole book-running manager.
 In such capacity, Griffin Financial may form a syndicate of other broker-dealers who are Financial Industry Regulatory Authority member firms.
 Neither Griffin Financial nor any registered broker-dealer will have any obligation to take or purchase any shares of common stock in the syndicated offering.
 The syndicated offering will be conducted in accordance with certain Securities and Exchange Commission rules applicable to best efforts offerings.
 Generally, under those rules, Griffin Financial, in its capacity as a broker-dealer, will deposit funds it receives prior to closing from interested investors into a separate noninterest-bearing bank account.
-If and when all the conditions for the closing are met, funds for common stock sold in the syndicated offering will be returned to the interested investor promptly, without interest.
+If and when all the conditions for the closing are met, funds for common stock sold in the syndicated offering will be promptly delivered to us.
+If the offering is consummated, but some or all of an interested investor's funds are not accepted by us, those funds will be returned to the interested investor promptly, without interest.
 If the offering is not consummated, funds in the account will be promptly returned, without interest, to the potential investor.
 Normal customer ticketing will be used for order placement.
 In the syndicated offering, order forms will not be used.